MatheLi/Fall_Detection_App_AI/posts/First_model.md

 ## Adding labels to the file
 We add the column "Label" to each file.
-We still know at this point, whether if it is a fall or a ADL. first of all, we only want to predict whether has fallen and not the exact fall style.
+We still know at this point, whether if it is a fall or an ADL. first of all, we only want to predict whether has fallen and not the exact fall style.
 That's why we have two labels:

 1 = fall 0 = ADL

-The function expects as parameters the Pandas dataframes.
-It returns the data (still as a dataframe), with the extra column     "Label" which is completely filled with "1" or "0".
+The function expects as parameters the Pandas DataFrames.
+It returns the data (still as a DataFrame), with the extra column     "Label" which is completely filled with "1" or "0".
  ```
 def label(FOL,FKL,BSC,SDL,CHU,SCH,STU,STN,CSI,CSO,JOG,JUM,SIT,STD,WAL):